The answer is, probably so. Here's why.

 Matched System Design: All air conditioner and heat pump outdoor units are precisely constructed to work with a matched indoor unit for ideal efficiency and performance.
 The effect of this matched equipment is a synchronized, top-performance team that ensures dependability and efficiency.
 Air conditioner and heat pump outdoor units may "work" with indoor units other than those for which they have been precisely fabricated; however, the consequence would be a definite compromise in system performance.

 Design Advances: Over time, indoor blower coil units have undergone many design advances — especially in the areas of air handling performance, filtering efficiency and operating sound levels.
 The latest outdoor unit will also incorporate the latest design advances.

 Higher Cooling And Heating Efficiency: The cooling and/or heating efficiency ratings that are presented for an air conditioner or heat pump are based on their performance as matched systems.
-While changing only the outdoor unit may outcome in improved efficiency when looking at your new system, it will not be as efficient as it was designed to be, and your savings will be less than with a matched system.
+While changing only the outdoor unit may provide improved efficiency when looking at your old system, but it will not be as efficient as it was designed to be, and your savings will be less than with a matched system.

 Equipment Age: If an air conditioner or heat pump is 10 years old or more and is ready for replacement, the indoor unit is likely just as old and has been subjected to the same amount of wear and tear.
-Substituting both units means you won't have to replacethe indoor unit in a short time period… you'll have more years of efficient service from both units.
+Substituting both units means you won't have to replace the indoor unit in a short time period… you'll have many years of efficient service from both units.

 New Warranty: A new unit also provides you a new product warranty.
 Changing the indoor unit simultaneously with the outdoor unit results in peace of mind, knowing that the new warranty covers the entire system for the same period of time.